PERT – Program (Project) Evaluation Review Technique is a project management tool & is a graphical representation of a project’s timeline.

 This is how we draw a PERT chart and calculate the critical path in PERT.

-Note: This is a really simple example of a PERT chart.
-You may to calculate duration with three-point estimation and also standard deviation if not given to you.
-This you can do with the of formulas I have stated already.
+Note: This is a straightforward example of a PERT chart.
+You may calculate duration with a three-point estimation and also standard deviation if not given to you.
+This you can do with the formulas I have stated already.

-If you need anymore example then let me know in comments.
+If you need any more examples, then let me know in the comments.

 Advantages of PERT Chart